cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## The `format` instruction

 The `format` instruction was introduced in Mindustry Logic 8.
-When compiling for target ML7A, the instruction isn't available.
+When compiling for mindustry Logic 7, the instruction isn't available.
 We can create it using this code:

 ```
-#set target = ML7A;
+#set target = 7;
 inline void format(value)
     mlog("format", in value);
 end;